rb2/opencart-seopro/README.md

         }
         $controller->addPreAction(new Action('common/' . $seo_type));

+    ATTN (Windows users): Please do not use stupid Windows Notepad, use [Notepad++](http://notepad-plus-plus.org/) for editing files.
+Files must be saved in UTF-8 encoding without BOM.

+Mini-FAQ

+- Q: why not include this SQL query in OCMOD istaller?
+- A: because installer will fail if you have used (or tried to use) SeoPro.
+    And we can't said something like "juste delete this column if you want an automated install", because you migt have lot of products edited and `main_category` used i your setup.

+    It pretty simple to do this query manually.

+    `index.php` cannot be modified via OCMOD, so you need to do it manually anyway.

 ## Finalize install: check personal settings, switch to SeoPro

 * rename `.htaccess.txt` to `.htaccess`, check `RewriteBase` setting